Sitemap Event Validation

 in the Evergage

 namespace) from the Chrome Console developer panel.
-However, this command will not display events that are triggered after page load.
-To run this command, do the following:
+However, this command won't show events triggered after page load.
+To run this command, perform these steps:

 -